Fritz the Cat

 Fritz the Cat is a comic strip created by Robert Crumb.
 Set in a "supercity" of anthropomorphic animals, it focused on Fritz, a tabby cat who frequently went on wild adventures that sometimes involved sexual escapades.
-Crumb began drawing the character in homemade comic books as a child.
-Fritz became one of his best-known characters, thanks largely to the motion picture adaptation by Ralph Bakshi.
+Crumb began drawing the character in homemade comic books as a child, and Fritz would become one of his best-known characters.

 The strip first appeared in Help! and Cavalier magazines, and subsequently in publications associated with the underground comix scene between 1965 and 1972; Fritz the Cat comic compilations elevated it to one of the underground scene's most iconic features.

-The strip received further attention when it was adapted into a 1972 animated film of the same name.
-The directorial debut of animator Bakshi.
-It was the first animated feature film to receive an X rating in the United States and the most successful independent animated feature to date.

-Crumb ended the strip in 1972 due to disagreements with the filmmakers.
+Fritz the Cat received further attention when it was adapted into a 1972 animated film of the same name.
+The directorial debut of animator Ralph Bakshi, it was the first animated feature film to receive an X rating in the United States, and the most successful independent animated feature to date.
+Crumb ended the strip later that year due to disagreements with the filmmakers.